 Various chemicals, toxins, drugs, heavy metals, and excess sex hormones extracted by the liver, are dumped into bile, where they are transported into the small intestine and continue through the intestinal tract to exit the body via the stool.

 Bile acid deficiency may be present in a subgroup of individuals with dysbiosis and irritable bowel syndrome (IBS) [17,18].
 Supplementation with bile acids has been shown to reduce intestinal inflammation in these individuals .

 The final phase of elimination of toxins through the intestinal tract takes place in the large intestine or colon, where insufficiently digested, large molecules and toxic residues are excreted via the faeces.

 If the transit of food through the intestinal passage is delayed, the food that cannot be eliminated, ferments and putrefies.
 This can cause the healthy microorganisms of the intestinal microflora to mutate into aggressive microbes which excrete toxins of their own .

 Constant irritation of the mucous membranes by toxic metabolites, additives, pesticides, antibiotics, and medications can damage the intestinal mucosa making it more permeable for toxins to enter the internal environment via bodily fluids.
 This can lead to the impairment of humoral immunity, where antibodies bind to antigens in the extracellular fluid, which can lead to the development of disease, especially chronic degenerative diseases, and cancer .

 That is why optimizing gut health is so important improving detoxification and elimination in the body.
 Gut issues are so prevalent in our society today, which may be the underlying cause for so many chronic diseases!

-For more information on optimizing detoxification, check out the newly launched PNC Level 3 Certification.
+For more information on optimizing detoxification, check out the our Complete Certification Performance Nutrition Coach Course.